 Almost 2 million apps in Apple’s App Store as of the third quarter of 2018. [source]

-Surprisingly, the popularity of mobile apps seems no decline over the recent time.
-A number of apps are being developed and deployed on the leading app stores day-by-day.
-Not only native app development, cross-platform app development, and hybrid app development become prominent among the app developers and business professionals.
+Surprisingly, the popularity of mobile apps seems no decline in recent times.
+A number of apps are being developed and deployed on the leading app stores day by day.
+Not only native app development, cross-platform app development, and hybrid app development become prominent among app developers and business professionals.